400 g bread flour

-1. Pre-heat oven on Proving function at 40°C and place a baking and roasting rack on shelf position 2.
+- Preheat oven on Prove yeast dough at 40°C and place a baking and roasting rack on shelf position 2.

-4. Cover the kneaded dough loosely with the tea towel.
-Allow to rise until doubled in size in the oven, approximately 45 minutes.
+- Cover the kneaded dough loosely with the tea towel.
+Place the dough in the oven and allow it to rise until doubled in size, approximately 45 minutes.

-5. Cut a piece of baking paper to the size of the wooden paddle.
+- Cut a piece of baking paper to the size of the wooden paddle of your gourmet baking stone.
 This will indicate how long your loaf can be.

-7. Place the Gourmet baking stone on the rack in the oven on Conventional at 230°C and heat the stone for 30 minutes.
+- Place the gourmet baking stone on the rack in the oven on Conventional at 230°C and heat the stone for 30 minutes.

-8. Turn the risen dough onto the workbench and divide in half.
-Working with one piece of dough at a time, shape the dough into a long
+- Turn the risen dough onto the workbench and divide in half.
+Working with one piece of dough at a time, shape the dough into a long baguette.

-a 45° angle and lay to the side.
+- To shape baguette into wheat stalk, use sharp scissors and working from top to bottom, cut a piece of dough about three quarters the way through at a 45° angle and lay to the side.
 Repeat and lay the next piece on the opposite side until you reach the end.
-Repeat the process for the
+Repeat the process for the other dough.

-11. Leave dough to rise again while waiting for the baking stone to heat up.
-When ready, slide the bread with the baking paper onto the
+- Leave dough to rise again while waiting for the baking stone to heat up.
+When ready, slide the bread with the baking paper onto the baking stone.